Dušan Jevtić

 Dušan Jevtić (born 29 March 1992 in Gradačac) is a Bosnian-Herzegovinian footballer.
-He is currently playing for TSV Schwabmünchen in the German 5th level Bayernliga.
+He is now working as a Player Agent.

 Club career

 He joined FK Sarajevo in August 2013, and was released later that 2013–14 season.
 Dušan previous played for Duisburg since the winter of 2012, after he spent his youth and first years as a senior playing for TSV 1860 München.
 He spent the majority of his career in the German 4th and 5th tiers.